Skip to content

 To clean it without dishes, put one tablet in the detergent tray.
 For a lot of buildup or smell, you can place a second tablet at the bottom of the dishwasher.
 Then, run a normal cleaning cycle.

-How to Clean with Vinegar
+How to Clean A Dishwashing Machine with Vinegar

 If you prefer green cleaning and want to naturally clean your dishwasher, then you can use vinegar as a cleaner.

-To clean with vinegar:
+To clean a dishwasher with vinegar:

 1. Remove any dirty dishes and make sure you have an empty dishwasher.